ACC Review Application - West Winds HOA Logo

 2.3 Non-Precedential Review:

 The Owner understands that each ACC application is evaluated based on the current CC&Rs, and approval of an application does not set a precedent or imply that deviations from the CC&Rs will be allowed.
-Compliance with the CC&Rs is mandatory regardless of the actions of other property owners.
+Compliance with the CC&Rs is mandatory regardless of alleged violations or actions taken by other property owners.

 2.4 No Waiver of Future Approvals: